 You may notice that early labor feels slow and steady, almost like your body is “warming up.”
 As labor becomes active, the sensations grow more intense, focused and rhythmic — a clear shift that tells you things are changing.

-Your partner or support person plays a key role in helping you feel calm and confident.
+Your partner or support person plays a key role in helping you feel calm and confident during labor.
 Encourage them to:

 • Time contractions for you when they become distracting